solidjs-community/solid-primitives/packages/autofocus/README.md

 </button>;
 ```

-The `autofocus` directive uses the native `autofocus` attribute to determine if it should focus th element or not.
+The `autofocus` directive uses the native `autofocus` attribute to determine it should focus the element or not.
 Using this directive without `autofocus={true}` (or the shorthand `autofocus`) will not perform anything.

 ### createAutofocus